petromir/spring-boot-nlayered-project/README.md

 Layers are virtual separations within an application that organize its different parts, such as the presentation layer (UI), the business logic layer, and the data access layer.

+It contains several variations of a Spring Boot application layered by:
+- [technology](layred-by-technology-service) - the most commonly used approach
+- [feature](layered-by-feature-service) - focuses on features not on a technology separation
+- [module](layered-by-module-service) - using modules for different features

 ## Status
-The project is still in very early phase and doesn't represent the final vision!
+**The project is still in very early phase and doesn't represent the final vision!**

 ## Environment